 If you're looking for a delicious way to cool down on a hot summer day, look no further.
-This Strawberry Lemon Gin Granita is super refreshing with lots of strawberries and a squeeze of lemon juice!
+This Strawberry Lemon Gin Granita is refreshing with lots of fresh strawberries, botanical gin, and a squeeze of lemon juice!

 The understated kick from the gin makes it perfect during these hot days during cocktail hour or as an end-of-the-night adult treat.